abrahamt17/Music-manager-with-RESTapi/README.md

 # Song Manager

 A simple React and Redux application to manage a list of songs.
-This application allows you to add, edit, delete, and view a list of songs fetched from an external API.
+This application allows you to add, edit, delete, and view a list of songs fetched from RESTapi.

 ## Features